Saslav v. Howe

 But secrecy is seductive.
 In September 2024, Defendants Jerry Howe and the Montana Legislative Services Division adopted a policy that affirmatively withholds legislator communications about the bill drafting process from the public.
 The policy purports to rely on a decision from Montana’s First Judicial District that recognized—in the context of a civil discovery dispute—an unprecedented form of legislative privilege.

 On October 30, 2024, Plaintiffs David Saslav, Kaylee Hafer, and the Montana Environmental Information Center asked the Court to order Legislative Services to produce the requested junque file documents, to enjoin Legislative Services from denying right to know requests on the basis of legislative privilege, and to declare that all materials and correspondence used to draft bills, including bill drafts, are public documents subject to the right to know.
+On December 6, 2024, a group of Montana media organizations intervened in support of the Plaintiffs.

 Filings / Press